Browse through our Current & Past Newsletters.

 Experiential therapy goes a lot deeper.
 The goal is to free a person from the unresolved emotions so that he or she becomes freer to live in the present.
 Experiential therapy uses recognized processes to enable the enactment or reenactment of the emotional climate of the family of origin and/or other past significant relationships and events.
 In re-examining them, you are able to feel those feelings now, work through them now and defuse them once and for all.
 The released emotional pain is no longer repressed and allowed to fester.

 Each STAR Retreat has approximately 1 staff member for every 2 participants, with a comparatively intimate group size.
 This is by far the richest staff-to-participant ratio of any remotely similar program.
 Our emphasis is upon providing an environment in which each participant has an opportunity to get what he or she needs.
 We are dedicated to maintaining this level of individualized attention so that we can always offer each participant a uniquely personal experience.
-While there are opportunities each day to work with a wide range of facilitators, every participant is carefully matched with a facilitator in order to guide their experience every day of their STAR Retreat.
+While there are opportunities each day to work with a wide range of facilitators, every participant is carefully matched with a facilitator in order to guide their experience every day of the program.

 A typical group is 18 to 24 people consisting of both men and women, and ranges in ages from 18 into late adulthood.